jupyter-on-openshift/poc-hub-singapore-ntu/documents/step-by-step-installation.md

 * [scripts/create-notebooks-volume.sh](../scripts/create-notebooks-volume.sh) - Creates the persistent volume resource definition in OpenShift for the volume to hold the users Jupyter notebooks for the course.
 * [scripts/create-database-volume.sh](../scripts/create-database-volume.sh) - Creates the persistent volume resource definition in OpenShift for the volume to hold the JupyterHub database for the course.
 * [scripts/create-project.sh](../scripts/create-project.sh) - Creates the project for the course and loads the template used to deploy JupyterHub.
+* [scripts/instiante-template.sh](../scripts/instantiate-template.sh) - Instantiates the template that deploys the JupyterHub instance.

 If running the scripts one at a time instead of using ``scripts/deploy-jupyterhub.sh``, you still need to perform the deployment.
 This can be done using the loaded template, from the command line or the web console.